-Videos have become one of most sought after features in Facebook at this moment.
-At first community town hall held in November 2016, Facebook CEO Mark Zuckerberg said: “In five years, most of [Facebook] will be video.”
-Since in developing countries, users face a low internet connection they can save the videos that will be stored in the Facebook app local storage to watch it later on.
+Videos have become one of the most sought-after features on Facebook at this moment.
+At the first community town hall held in November 2016, Facebook CEO Mark Zuckerberg said: “In five years, most of [Facebook] will be video.”
+Since in developing countries, users face a low internet connection, they can save the videos that will be stored in the Facebook app local storage to watch later on.

-To save a video you need to simply click the Dropdown menu of ‘video bar’ and select ‘Save video’ to use the newly added function.
-These saved videos will appear to your ‘Saved’ directory.
+To save a video, you need to simply click the Dropdown menu of the ‘video bar’ and select ‘Save video’ to use the newly added function.
+These saved videos will appear in your ‘Saved’ directory.

-According to an Android Police report to use this feature you need the Facebook app running on 85 or above version.
-If you have not updated your app just head towards Google app store to get the latest version Facebook.
+According to an Android Police report, you need the Facebook app running on 85 or above version to use this feature.
+If you have not updated your app, just head towards the Google app store to get the latest version of Facebook.

-This is not the new feature released by social media site.
-Earlier, YouTube and Amazon Prime have also released this feature for mobile phone users.
+This is not the new feature released by social media sites.
+Earlier, YouTube and Amazon Prime also released this feature for mobile phone users.